 SNC-Lavalin filed a recourse in warranty claim against Lafarge Canada Inc. ("Lafarge") seeking its contribution to the damages awarded against SNC-Lavalin in the Wave 1 judgement.
 The trial commenced in March 2019 and concluded in 2020.
-On February 4, 2021, the Quebec Superior Court dismissed SNC-Lavalin's claim and SNC-Lavalin will appeal the Quebec Superior Court's ruling to the Quebec Court of Appeal.
+On February 4, 2021, the Quebec Superior Court dismissed SNC-Lavalin's claim and SNC-Lavalin has appealed the Quebec Superior Court's ruling to the Quebec Court of Appeal.

 In parallel to the Wave 1 claims, notices of additional potential claims have been made and continue to be made against numerous defendants, including SNC-Lavalin, in "Wave 2" of the Pyrrhotite Case.
+Wave 2 claims that relate to damaged residential buildings have been given priority by the Court and a trial date has been set in May and June 2022, for those claims.
+The remaining claims will be dealt with separately.
 SNC-Lavalin expects some insurance coverage for the Wave 2 claims.
-In addition, SNC-Lavalin has filed recourse in warranty claims against Lafarge with respect to the Wave 2 claims.
-Wave 2 claims are in a preliminary stage and SNC-Lavalin's liability exposure in respect of the Wave 2 claims remains subject to several uncertainties.
+In addition, SNC-Lavalin has filed a separate recourse in warranty claim against Lafarge with respect to the Wave 2 claims.
+SNC-Lavalin's liability exposure on all Wave 2 claims remains subject to several uncertainties.